markjjacob/Negotiation/TLON_Lecture_06.md

 This positive/negative framing process is important as the same offer can elicit markedly different courses of action depending on how it is framed in gain-loss terms.

+> Fight the bias
+>
+> - awareness of the bias
+> - sufficient information
+> - thorough analysis
+> - reality checks
-- Remedies—awareness of the bias, sufficient information, thorough analysis, and reality checks—but can be difficult to achieve as frames are often tied to deeply held values and beliefs or to other anchors that are hard to detect.
+> - can be difficult to achieve as frames are often tied to deeply held values and beliefs or to other anchors that are hard to detect.

 ### Availability of Information